haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 + opens up the possibility to improve cabal user experience, via inserting modules or running gen-bounds.
-+ makes it easier for cabal library to deal with cabal files, such as hpack, HLS and cabal-fmt
++ makes it easier for users of the cabal library to deal with cabal files, such as hpack, HLS and cabal-fmt
 + makes maintaining cabal itself easier, eg cabal init could be described via `GenericPackageDesription`